mafintosh/streamx/README.md

 #### `rs.resume()`

-Will start consuming the stream as fast possible.
+Will start reading data from the stream as fast as possible.

+If you do not call this, you need to use the `read()` method to read data or the `pipe()` method to pipe the stream somewhere else or the `data` handler.

+If none of these option are used the stream will stay paused.

 #### `writableStream = rs.pipe(writableStream, [callback])`